cplagz/GarDoor-Car/README.md

 #### 2. Install Blynk App and Project and get Token

-- Install the Blynk app on your phone by finding the Blynk app in your app store ([Android](https://play.google.com/store/apps/details?id=cc.blynk&hl=en_US) [Apple](https://apps.apple.com/us/app/blynk-iot-for-arduino-esp32/id808760481) and installing it.
+- Install the Blynk app on your phone by finding the Blynk app in your app store ([Android](https://play.google.com/store/apps/details?id=cc.blynk&hl=en_US) and [Apple iOS](https://apps.apple.com/us/app/blynk-iot-for-arduino-esp32/id808760481) and installing it.
 - Run the Blynk app, and create an account (if you don't already have one).
 - In the Blynk app find the menu option to scan a QR code, click it and then scan the QR code that’s located [here](https://github.com/OpenGarage/OpenGarage-Firmware/blob/master/OGBlynkApp/og_blynk_1.1.png) (OpenGarage Project for Blynk App).
 If you have just created a new Blynk account you will have enough energy credits to use the project in the app for free.
 If you already have other project(s) in your Blynk account, you may need to purchase further energy credits to use the OpenGarage project in the app.
 - Once the project is scanned, go to the Project Settings, and copy or email the Blynk authorisation token to yourself.
 This is the token you will need to put into the auth.h file in step 3 below.